Diversity, Equity and Inclusion

 PhD admissions process: Identify areas for improved equity in graduate admissions with respect to applications, application review, recruitment/interview weekend, and direct communication and support for applicants.

 The GAC has many active projects to improve equity and inclusion in the department.
 Have questions?
-Email the leadership team.
+Email the Genetics Advocacy Committee.

 GAC Slack workspace

 Join us on Slack!
 Anyone affiliated with Genetics is welcome to join, participate in discussions, and/or sign up to work on specific projects.